AdobeDocs/cc-everywhere/src/pages/guides/quickstart/index.md

 ## Techncial requirements

-Review the [technical requirements](./technical-requirements.md) for uisng Adobe Express Embed SDK in your web application and the app’s supported languages.
+Review the [technical requirements](./technical-requirements.md) for using Adobe Express Embed SDK in your web application and the app’s supported languages.

 ## Troubleshooting